solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 **ARM templates**

-[ARM templates] are able to deploy Azure resources in a *declarative* manner.
+[ARM templates] can deploy Azure resources in a *declarative* manner.
 Azure Resource Manager can potentially create the resources in an ARM template in parallel.
 ARM templates are useful to create multiple identical environments, such as development, staging, and production environments.